 b.
 Incorrect Deductions: Verify subcontractors correctly to apply the right deduction rates.
 Mistakes can result in underpayment or overpayment of taxes.

 c.
-Late Filing and Payments: Submit CIS returns and payments on time to avoid penalties and interest charges.
-Set reminders for key deadlines.
+Late Filing and Payments: Submit CIS300 returns and payments on time to avoid penalties and interest charges.
+Set reminders for the 19th and 22nd of each month.

 d.
 Poor Record-Keeping: Maintain accurate and detailed records of all transactions, deductions, and payments.
 Good records are essential for compliance and auditing purposes.

 e.
-Communication Errors: Ensure subcontractors receive accurate monthly and annual statements.
+Communication Errors: Ensure subcontractors receive accurate monthly statements.
 Miscommunication can lead to disputes and compliance issues.

 Section F: Corporation Tax

-Corporation Tax is a tax imposed on the profits of limited companies and other organisations, including clubs, societies, associations, and other unincorporated bodies in the UK.
+Corporation Tax is a tax imposed on the profits of limited companies and other organisations, including clubs, societies, associations, and certain unincorporated bodies in the UK.

-The tax is calculated on the profits made by these entities from their business activities, including trading profits, investment profits, and any chargeable gains.
+The tax is calculated on the profits made by these entities from their business activities, including trading profits, investment income, and chargeable gains.
+Companies do not pay Capital Gains Tax — instead, chargeable gains are included within Corporation Tax.

 1. Who Needs to Pay Corporation Tax?

 All UK-registered limited companies are required to pay Corporation Tax on their taxable profits.
-This includes profits from trading, investments, and the sale of assets.
+This includes profits from trading, investments, and chargeable gains from selling or disposing of assets.

 2. How to Calculate Corporation Tax